Author: Lem Chuck Moth

 Many works on the epic had been published and are made available for the general audience by various scholars.
 As far as we agreed in most of their studies, we also found discrepancies in the historical interpretation that was due mostly to the lack of proper reference.
 Since it was compiled in Mesopotamia, there were general believes that the historical background of the myths occurred in Middle East.
 Most came to the conclusion that the myths were to be incorporated in the Christian Bible of the Genesis.
 As in the Bible, both the creation of men (Adam and Eve in the Bible) and the flood myths were believed to be literally taking places in Mesopotamia between the two rivers Tigris and Euphrate where Atrahasis (Noah in the Bible) lived.
 So far, no evidences show that any flood of such epic magnitude was ever happening at Middle East.
 Our finding show that it happening in Southeast Asia instead and that the epic flood story was later spread to the whole world to become part of the Genesis of humanity (Prehistory: The Flood Myth: In Correlation to the Noah Flood).
 In connection to the Man and later the Meru Culture spreading around the world, we start by asserting that the sumerian folklore were first implanted in Middle East (at Ur) to be compiled later as religious myths and taught in various religious pantheons.
 In that though, we shall use Hindu and Buddhist cosmogonies in providing additional information to explicit the real history behind the two abstract myths.
 If necessary, mythology from Southeast Asia could also be referenced to provide more reality to the story lines.

-Evidences show that from the start of the Bhadrakalpas of which three supreme Buddha already ruled the earth, modern men were already created and reincarnation became the common process of God intervention on humanity.
+Evidences show that from the start of the Bhadrakalpas, modern men were already created and reincarnation became the common process of God intervention on humanity.
 Nevertheless, the Atrahasis conveys that the high gods were also present in their spiritual forms (of Holy Ghost) to guide through out each kalpa.
-Under the supervision of the high gods, humanity already started with the gods Lgigi and the Anunnaki being born in human form and lived among modern men on selected places of the earth.
-Under these conditions, humanity had to adapt to the transition of the colored powers and made their best for the improvement of their spirituality.
+Under the supervision of the high gods, humanity already started with the gods Lgigi and the Anunnaki being born in human form to work on completing God's project for the next two Kalpas to come.
+Under these conditions, humanity had to adapt to the transition of the colored powers in the grand scale of spiritual salvation that followed.

 The Religious Background

 Of the Meru's tradition, Kalayuga is the most challenging time for humanity of all other yugas.
 It is the time that the lower spectrum of Red energy started to exert its potential obstruction into the whole ream of the earthly spiritual world.
 Unlike in other yugas where spirituality could come from diverse planes, notably from the Brahma world, the ruling spirits were mostly from the first heaven of the Red Energy (Anunna of the Sumerian cosmology).
 The Atrahasis is the epic story about their intervention on humanity that included both the creation of the man species and the flood deluge that was unleashed upon them.
-In that developments, scholars noticed that the epic story was actually one of the sources of the Bible book of Genesis on the accounts of the creation of men and the great deluge that came after.
-In addition, it provides us with rare information on how the Red Energy interferes in the earth cosmogony. through the eclipse god Ashur.
-Under his ruler-ship, nothing had changed to both the Man and the Meru Culture, but a complete reversal of discipline in their applications that made humanity in complete disarray.
-By then the Sumerian high godhead Brahma and Meru were no longer in control of the earth.
-Instead, there is mentioning of the congress of gods in the overall policy making of both the earth and heaven, Nevertheless, the epic story stresses out that most decision fell under the sway of selected godheads with the most power holding through verbal persuasion to the assembly of gods.
+In that developments, the epic story became one of the Bible book of Genesis sources, specifically on the accounts of the creation of men and the great deluge that came after.
+In addition, it provides us with rare general information on how the Red Energy interferes in the earth cosmogony, through the eclipse god Ashur.
+Under his ruler-ship, nothing had changed to both the Man and the Meru Culture, but a complete reversal of discipline in their applications that drove humanity in complete disarray.
+As expected, the epic story skip mentioning the Sumerian high godhead Brahma and Meru as they were no longer in control of the earth.
 Under the dark side of both the Sun and the Moon cultures, Zeus and his two siblings Hadis and Poseidon constituted the divine trinity that actually ruling over both the earth and the heaven.
-To make the matter worst, Hadis (Ellil in Sumerian folklore) appeared to be the most unholy one among the siblings but came to rule the earth with all the powers to command respect from both the god and men communities of the old earth (Notes: Merit vs Power).
+There was mentioning of the congress of gods in the overall policy making and the administration of both the earth and heaven.
+It was how God interferes into the physical ream, not though his physical presence but a systematic administration that works according to circumstances.
+It was the congress of gods that carries on the wish of God, supposedly through consensus decision.
+Nevertheless, the epic story also stresses the importance of lower decision making allowing selected godheads with the most power holding using their verbal persuasion to the assembly of gods on their side, on how to complete on the task.
+Standing tall among them, Hadis (Ellil in Sumerian folklore) appeared to be the most unholy one among the siblings but came to rule the earth with all the powers to command respect from both the god and men communities of the old earth (Notes: Merit vs Power).
 His favoritism of the Anunnaki over the Lgigi induced unrest among the latter against his rule.
 To solve the problem, his brother Poseidon (Enki in Sumerian folklore) decided to create the human kind to off-load Lgigi's burden of works.
 The assignment was given to the womb-goddess to create new specie of man that made its way into the Bible' s book of Genesis God's accounts of human creation and the wrath that he unleashed on them.
-In this Christian scripture, the Lord Gos was actually the combined essence of the interference of Enki (representing the force of creation) and his brother Ellil (representing the force of destruction) in the new creation of modern men and the subsequent of God's wrath on them due to their wickedness.
+In this Christian scripture, the Lord God was actually the combined essence of the interference of Enki (representing the force of creation) and his brother Ellil (representing the force of destruction) in the new creation of modern men and the subsequent of God's wrath on them due to their wickedness.
 Atrahasi who was the chosen one to be saved by Enki could be identified as Noah of the Christian Bible 's flood deluge.

 The Conflict of Gods

-In the opening of the story line, The epic story started with the eulogy of the Akkadian godheads making their way to rule the earth.
+In the opening of the story line, The epic story started with the eulogy of the Akkadian godheads making their establishment to rule the earth.

 While Ellil went to make his abode among the men of earth and astute Enki acquired for himself the entire sea 's crater after Anu was in the sky, and the Apsu god did descend.